wp-plugins/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.4.5 (2015-04-23) =
+* Fix: Loading spinner not visible due to 4.2 changes
+* Add: new addon Export Bookings released

 = 1.4.4 (2015-04-20) =
 * Fix: low-risk XSS security vulnerability with escaped URLs on admin bookings page